-As described in Note 18 to the Consolidated Financial Statements in this Annual Report on Form 10-K, we have two defined benefit pension plans, three defined post-retirement healthcare plans and several non-qualified retirement plans.
+As described in Note 17 to the Consolidated Financial Statements in this Annual Report on Form 10-K, we have two defined benefit pension plans, three defined post-retirement healthcare plans and several non-qualified retirement plans.
+A Master Trust holds the assets for the Pension Plans.
+Each Pension Plan has an undivided interest in the Master Trust.
+Trusts for the funded portion of the post-retirement healthcare plans have also been established.

 Accounting for pension and other postretirement benefit obligations involves numerous assumptions, the most significant of which relate to the discount rate for measuring the present value of future plan obligations; expected long-term rates of return on plan assets; rate of future increases in compensation levels; and healthcare cost projections.
 The determination of our obligation and expenses for pension and other postretirement benefits is dependent on the assumptions determined by management and used by actuaries in calculating the amounts.
 Although we believe our assumptions are appropriate, significant differences in our actual experience or significant changes in our assumptions may materially affect our pension and other postretirement obligations and our future expense.

-The pension benefit cost for 2013 for our non-contributory funded pension plan is expected to be \$15.4 million compared to \$13.9 million in 2012.
-The estimated discount rate used to determine annual benefit cost accruals will be 4.30 percent in 2013; the discount rate used in 2012 was 4.65 percent.
+The pension benefit cost for 2014 for our non-contributory funded pension plan is expected to be \$8.1 million compared to \$15 million in 2013.
+The estimated discount rate used to determine annual benefit cost accruals will be 5.05 percent in 2014; the discount rate used in 2013 was 4.30 percent.
 In selecting the discount rate, we consider cash flow durations for each plan's liabilities and returns on high credit quality fixed income yield curves for comparable durations.